The following dependencies must be installed in order to run applications created with the Lisk SDK:

-To connect to the desired network with Lisk Core, please ensure that the corresponding ports are open:
+To connect to the desired network, ensure that the corresponding ports are open:

 To install the required prerequisites, it is necessary to have a user with sudo rights on the server.

-To run and manage a node in the future, please create a separate
+How to run and manage a node in the future, and create a separate

 sudo adduser lisk